MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicepreparation-csp.md

 <!-- Device-BootstrapperAgent-ExecutionContext-Description-Begin -->
 <!-- Description-Source-DDF -->
-This node holds opaque data that will be passed to the Bootstrapper Agent as a parameter when it is invoked to execute.
+This node holds opaque data that will be passed to the Bootstrapper Agent as a parameter when it's invoked to execute.
 <!-- Device-BootstrapperAgent-ExecutionContext-Description-End -->

 <!-- Device-BootstrapperAgent-ExecutionContext-Editable-Begin -->